OpenEIT/OpenEIT_Packager/README.md

 ```
 * That's it!
 Run the app and your new mode viz should appear in the dashboard, under its own navigation tab.

-> Note: If you new mode requires some special settings for the board, we recommend that you add this logic in the `state.State` class, inside the `set_mode()` method.